c3d/xl/doc/HANDBOOK_3-types.md

 The first difference between the two type annotations is parsing precedence.
 The infix `:` has precedence higher than most operators, whereas infix `as` has a very low precedence.
-In most declaratoins, an infix `:` is used to give a type to formal parameters, whereas an infix `as` is used to give a type to the whole expression.
+In most declarations, an infix `:` is used to give a type to formal parameters, whereas an infix `as` is used to give a type to the whole expression.
 This is illustrated in the following pattern, which states that the addition